asterics/FLipMouse/Documentation/MarkdownManual/FLipMouseManual.md

 ## Hygienic considerations and risks

 If the mouthpiece is actuated with the lips, it is important to respect the following hygienic precautions:
-a.
-One mouthpiece must be used exclusively by one person
+1. One mouthpiece must be used exclusively by one person
-b.
-The filter tip must be replaced whenever saliva or dirt have formed
+2. The filter tip must be replaced whenever saliva or dirt have formed
-c.
-The mouthpiece must be cleaned whenever saliva or dirt have formed (see chapter “Cleaning and Maintenance”)
+3. The mouthpiece must be cleaned whenever saliva or dirt have formed (see chapter “Cleaning and Maintenance”)

 With the lack of hygiene concerning the mouthpiece, especially when the mouthpiece is used by more than one person, it is possible that

-•    skin rash arises
+1. skin rash arises
-•    viruses and bacteria are transmitted causing diseases
+2. viruses and bacteria are transmitted causing diseases
-•    dirt formats in the mouthpiece, which is dangerous to health
+3. dirt formats in the mouthpiece, which is dangerous to health

 With wrong positioning of the FLipMouse there is the risk of feeling uncomfortable after longer periods of use, and it is possible to get muscle cramps or muscle pain due to unusual head positioning – pay attention to a convenient position and schedule pauses if you work for longer time periods!